Welcome to We Hate To Waste

 Check out Save Watts, Drops, and Trees blog posts HERE.

 See the Live Smart tips HERE.

 Recycle and Compost

 Check out Recycle and Compost blog posts HERE.

 Our Founder and Her Dream

-industry and government, she decided to make a difference in a new way: by empowering a community of like-minded Waste Watchers — the conservers, the repurposers, the mindful and the resourceful — to ignite a cultural change that can help reduce waste.
+We were founded by ‘Junky’ Jacquie Ottman, an expert and author on green marketing and eco-innovation.
+After 25 years of working withsustainability leaders like Johnson and Johnson and eco-labeling programs like Energy Star, she decided to make a difference in a new way: by empowering a community of like-minded Waste Watchers — the conservers, the repurposers, the mindful and the resourceful — to ignite a cultural change that can help prevent waste.

 Learn more about Junky Jacquie Ottman and the other Waste Watchers who blog on this site.
-Become an official Waste Watcher by sharing your story.
-Simply email us with an idea for a post and we’ll take things from there.
+Link here to learn how you can become an “Official Waste Watcher” by making WeHateToWaste your own blogging platform.

 Get Involved in Other Ways